The Doon Dictionary

 Bagru Print

 Sanganer’s more rustic cousin.
-Bagru printing usually features bold, geometric patterns often printed on indigo or "Seyali" (black/ochre) backgrounds using natural resists.
+Bagru printing usually features bold, geometric patterns on indigo or Seyali (black/ochre) backgrounds using natural resists.

 -